nfmccrina/tuxedocat/README.md

 ### Linux

-TuxedoCat used Tup rather than make as a build system, so you'll need that unless you want to compile it manually.
+TuxedoCat uses CMake to generate build scripts, so you'll need that unless you want to compile it all manually.

-Instructions for installing Tup can be found at http://gittup.org/tup/index.html

-To build TuxedoCat, cd into the toplevel directory and run

-`tup init` (if building for the first time)

-`tup`

-The executable (named "tuxedocat") will be in the build/ directory.
+You can get CMake from https://cmake.org/download/.
+On Linux you can do `apt-get install cmake` or equivalent.

+To build a debug version of the engine, do the following:
+`mkdir DebugBuild`
+`cd DebugBuild`
+`cmake -D CMAKE_BUILD_TYPE=Debug ..`
+`make`

+To build a release version, just replace "Debug" with "Release" in the steps above.

 ## Usage